Download and Restore MySQL Database Backup

 - In the Files section, click on the Backups icon.

-- Under Partial Backups, look for Restore a MySQL Database Backup, and then click on the Browse button.
+- Under Partial Backups, look for Restore a MySQL Database Backup, then click the Browse button.

 - Navigate to the appropriate destination in the popup that appears and select the backup file you intend to use.